duckduckgo/tracker-radar-collector/README.md

     log: (...msg) => {…},
     rank: 1,
     urlFilter: (url) => {…},// function that, for each request URL, decides if its data should be stored or not
-    emulateMobile: false
+    emulateMobile: false,
+    proxyHost: 'socks5://myproxy:8080'
 });
 ```

-ℹ️Hint: check out `crawl-cli.js` and `crawlerConductor.js` to see how `crawlerConductor` and `crawler` are used in the wild.
+ℹ️ Hint: check out `crawl-cli.js` and `crawlerConductor.js` to see how `crawlerConductor` and `crawler` are used in the wild.

 ## Output format

-Each successfully crawled website will create a separate file named after the website (when using CLI tool).
+Each successfully crawled website will create a separate file named after the website (when using the CLI tool).
 Output data format is specified in `crawler.js` (see `CollectResult` type definition).
-Additionally, for each crawl metadata.json file will be created containing crawl configuration, system configuration and some high-level stats.
+Additionally, for each crawl `metadata.json` file will be created containing crawl configuration, system configuration and some high-level stats.

 ## Data post-processing